Punktum-dk/epp-service-specification/README.md

 The addition of a new name server to a domain name or a re-delegation requires that the new name server must offer resolution for the domain name in question.

+Note as of version of 4.X.X the commands to change name servers (addition and removal) require AuthInfo token.
+The AuthInfo token is either provided out of band or can be obtained using the `info domain` command.
+It can also be generated using the `update domain` command, please see the section on setting AuthInfo.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <epp xmlns="urn:ietf:params:xml:ns:epp-1.0">